 He would work for a company until he discovered something about the product line, or their tactics that didn’t mesh with his belief that in every business transaction, everybody should win.
 He would then leave that company and find another.

-At one point, a potential customer told him that he had heard that the books he was selling was soon to be offered for a significantly lower price.
+At one point, a potential customer told him that he had heard that the book set he was selling was soon to be offered for a significantly lower price.
 He checked with management, was told that wasn’t the case and he passed that information onto the customer who bought from him.
 A month later, the price was lowered.
-When the company was unwilling to make good on the misinformation, Richard saved up the money to pay the customer back the difference out of his own pocket and left the company.
+When the company was unwilling to make good on the misinformation, Richard paid the customer back the difference out of his own pocket and left the company.
 While working for another company, he made a sale, but the customer wanted time to think.
 He agreed to give Richard a check with the understanding that he would have the weekend to think about it.
 When he called to ask for his check back, the owner of the business wanted Richard to lie to the customer and tell him that it had already been deposited.
 He left that company too.
 After several similar experiences, he decided he would not sell anything again, unless he could really do it on his terms.

 After college, Richard and Linda, served as home parents for a group of boys homes in Utah.
 When Linda’s grandfather died, they moved to Bellingham where Richard has been involved in the Civil Air Patrol and has been actively involved in several political campaigns, when he has found a candidate or cause that has stirred his blood.
 In 2000 he fulfilled a lifelong dream by earning his private pilot certificate.